ffund/scientific-computing-workshop/warmup.md

 # Warmup

 If you need help at any time, put your **red** sticky note on the back of your laptop.
-When you've finished the steps on the _top_ of this page (above the horizontal line), put your **green** sticky note on the back of your laptop.
+When you've finished, , put your **green** sticky note on the back of your laptop.
-Then, you can continue with the bottom of the page while you wait for the rest of the group to be ready.

-Today we will continue working with the Citi Bike data set.
+Late today we will continue working with the Citi Bike data set.
 While previously we looked at one basic feature of the data (the most popular station), today we will use Python to take a closer look.